BOBOXY/BOBOXY/README.md

 ## Hi there 👋

-- 🔭 I am paleontology student at Nanjing University.
+- 🔭 I’m a paleontology student at Nanjing University.
 I mainly use R and Python for my research and projects.
 - 👀 I’m interested in paleontology and photography
 - 🌱 I’m currently studying Vertebrate Paleontology
 - :guitar: I enjoy playing classical guitar